Hong Kong West Kowloon station: Exits

-N: Austin station

 Landscaping

 West Kowloon station features an extensive green garden across the roof area of the station.
 It also sets up a large collection of cultural elements and entertainment spaces.
 Passengers can easily cross the ground floor between Kowloon station, Austin station and West Kowloon Cultural District, providing Hong Kong residents and visitors ample public open space and a comfortable green walking environment.
 Above the station, an area of approximately 8900 m2 has been planted with a large number of plants and trees with traffic separated.
 All to create a pedestrian area, a green platform, and a wooded park that will integrate with the West Kowloon Cultural District harbourside parklands.

 In addition, the West Kowloon station entrance lobby area features a green ecological leisure channel zone to tie in with the greenery on top of the building.